Bnaya/objectbuffer/README.md

 For Modern browsers and node.
 Zero direct dependencies.

-The library offers you an API that have the look & feel of a regular javascript object, but the data is saved to an `ArrayBuffer` that can be shared or transferred to a `WebWorker`.
+The library offers you an API that have the look & feel of a regular javascript object, while the data is saved to an `ArrayBuffer` that can be shared or transferred to a `WebWorker`.
 The library is still not complete, and will never offer full compatibility with plain js objects due, to the nature of the language and the problems space.

 ## Play with it